How to Grow Hot Peppers and Sweet Peppers

 I recommend everyone start with seedlings for hot peppers and sweet peppers and forgo seeds altogether.
 You are welcome to try your luck at growing your own seedlings under a grow light, but I don’t’ have the skill or patience for it.
 We plant everything else from seed but buy our sweet and hot pepper plants and tomato plants.

 Your pepper plants should be spaced 12-20 inches apart in the garden.
+They are a great choice if you have a small space to garden in.
 They grow great with basil, chives, lettuce and carrots.
 There are other plants peppers like, but these are great for natural pest control because they repel what likes to eat peppers.

 For bigger peppers and a bigger harvest, you need plenty of sun.
 Don’t try to grow your hot or sweet peppers in partial sun.
 They love sun and they love heat.